Oaksas/Portfolioo/README.md

 ### Software Engineer with 5 years of experience

-This is my portfolio. you can clone it and use as per your need as its opensourceDay 😀
+This is my portfolio. you can clone it and use as per your need as its open source 😀

 How to clone and install